Surreal feeling surged in while I was staring at the plane’s wings.

 Along the way I can be like that lass while working hard.
 After staying a while, I learned some tricks to live and not just exist in a new life, a new world.

 First, slow down.
 Don’t get burn out.
 Savor life.
 I don’t mean to become a bum.
 Don’t go day by day that at the end of the day you don’t remember how exactly what you’ve done and why—well the common denominator is to get paid.

 By that, and keeping myself sane by listening to TED talks, reading self-help books and attending seminar, and eating healthy foods, I can stay young even just by appearance.
 It means aging gracefully.

 What gives me the energy to get up and work—looking at my goal—way ahead—of going back to school.
 Studying English?
 I will, to hone my skills in speaking and polish my grammar.

-Fortunately blogging is a diversion I’ve discovered, or the other way around, that helps me to reach out, to share what I know because I’ve asked a lot and learned from the Internet.
+Fortunately blogging is a diversion (more of a meditation) I’ve discovered, or the other way around, that helps me to reach out, to share what I know because I’ve asked a lot of questions and learned from the Internet.